dcposch/webtorrent-remote/README.md

 - `get (torrentID, callback)`: like `WebTorrent.get`, but async.  calls back with `(err, torrent)`. if the torrentID is not yet in the client, `err.name` will be `'TorrentMissingError'`.

+- `destroy (options)`: like `WebTorrent.destroy`, but destroys only this client. if a given torrent has no clients left, it will be destroyed too. if all torrents are gone, the whole WebTorrent object will be destroyed on the server side. optionally takes {delay: <milliseconds>} to wait before destroying the client, to avoid destroying and immediately recreating a torrent if you're about to replace this client with another for the same infohash.

 ### torrent object